-Each playgroup has one leader and assistant.
-In addition, to the 90 minute playgroup session, the leader may require a limited amount of extra time to communicate with the parents and the PLP board.
+Each playgroup has two volunteers who collaborate to lead and organise the sessions.
+In addition, to the 90 minute playgroup session, the volunteers may require a limited amount of extra time to communicate with the parents and the PLP board.

 How can I volunteer in the literay classes?

-Each literacy class has a teacher and two teaching assistants.
+Each literacy class has a two literacy volunteers who teach the class as a team.
 For each PLP session, we also have one “floating” volunteer who helps with the library or other tasks to support the literacy classes.

 How long will it take?

-Usually, volunteers commit whilst their own children are attending classes at PLP.
+Usually, people volunteer whilst their own children are attending classes at PLP.

 Do I need teaching experience to volunteer in the literacy classes?